 Through my longtime relationship with The Field Museum of Natural History, I've sought to share stories of scientific curiosity, study, and conservation with the public.
 I collaborate with interdisciplinary teams telling science stories in exhibitions spaces and also engage in narrative documentary work.
 Taking on assignments both locally and internationally, I have joined scientific expeditions in four continents.

-My own story starts with what I consider to be my first expedition when I was just a little guy.
+My own story begins with what I consider to be my first expedition.
+I was just a little guy.
 It was organized and led by my parents, both lovers of art, science, history, and the outdoors.
-We bungied the gear to the roof of our 1972 Dodge conversion van and set out from Southern California on the 400 mile trek north to our destination in the Sierra Nevadas.
+We bungied our gear to the roof of our 1972 Dodge conversion van and set out from Southern California on the 400 mile trek north to our destination in the Sierra Nevada.
 This was my first taste of wilderness--being awed and humbled by trees so tall I couldn’t see their tops, exploring the creek running by our tent and navigating further along its uncharted path with each successive year.